jacobblum/simDRIFT/README.rst

 * ``simulate``

-  this module provides support for $n$ fiber bundles (with user-defined radii, intrinsic diffusivities, orientation angles, and densities) and
+  this module supports $n$ fiber bundles (with user-defined radii, intrinsic diffusivities, orientation angles, and densities) and
   $m$ cells (with user-defined radii and volume fractions).
 Given the coarse-graining of detailed microstructural features (fiber bending, etc...) observed at experimentally realistic diffusion times and voxel sizes, `simDRIFT` represents fibers as narrow cylinders, or "sticks", and cells as isotropic spheres, or "balls".
 The module executes the forward diffusion MRI simulation on voxel geometries described